 “I’d only just dried,” Maebhe whined.

-To the south loomed Lyryma Forest, its silhouette cutting into the horizon.
+To the south loomed Lyryma Forest, its silhouette cutting up into the horizon.
 In the opposite direction was Gallontea, the spired peak of Unity’s clock tower peeking above the city’s shadow.

 “I didn’t realize we’d gotten so far,” Maebhe said.
 Her curls clung to her head, rain-damp, and made her look smaller.